Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Evaluation

 \paragraph{$\textsc{Away}(s, t)$} The away score measures how far the style transferred posts are from the source author's posts in the representational embedding space as a percentage of how far the target author's posts are from the source author's posts (the ideal distance).

-\paragraph{$\textsc{Towards}(s, t)$} The towards score measures how far towards the target author's posts the style transferred posts moved in the representational embedding space as a percentage of the maximum possible distance they could move towards the target author's posts.
+\uarembeddingresultstable \paragraph{$\textsc{Towards}(s, t)$} The towards score measures how far towards the target author's posts the style transferred posts moved in the representational embedding space as a percentage of the maximum possible distance they could move towards the target author's posts.

-\paragraph{\textsc{Confusion}} Over all style transfer source-target author pairs, we can also measure confusion, a percentage of how often the resulting style transferred posts were closer to the target author's posts than the source author's posts in the embedding space.

-\paragraph{$\textsc{Sim}(s, t)$} To measure semantic meaning preservation we compute the change in average MIS between the style transferred posts and the source author's posts from the average MIS between the target author's posts and the source author's posts as a percentage of the maximum change possible.
+\paragraph{$\textsc{Sim}(s, t)$} To measure meaning preservation we compute the change in average MIS between the style transferred posts and the source author's posts from the average MIS between the target author's posts and the source author's posts as a percentage of the maximum change possible.

 \paragraph{$\textsc{Joint}(s, t)$} The joint score composes a single balanced evaluation metric from other metrics computed with the geometric mean $\mathcal{G}$, following prior work \citep{strap}.
-Style transfer accuracy and semantic meaning preservation is weighed equally; in practice, however, we may prefer to sacrifice some meaning preservation for higher style transfer accuracy.
-Since style and content can often be interwoven, this evaluation metric is useful as a quantitative measure, but is not a definitive measure of style transfer quality, similar to metrics like BLEU used in MT \citep{bleurole}.
+Style transfer accuracy and meaning preservation is weighed equally; in practice, however, we may prefer to sacrifice some meaning preservation for higher style transfer accuracy.
+For this reason, and since style and content can often be interwoven, this evaluation metric is useful as a quantitative measure, but is not a definitive measure of style transfer quality, similar to metrics like BLEU used in MT \citep{bleurole}.